1and1/ioc-unit/README.md

 *ejbcdiunit* helps by extending the mentioned extensions so that ejb-specific injections are "doable" using cdi-technics.
 Additionally it provides helper classes which provide functionality that otherwise would have to be implemented in every test class or test project again.

-* *PersistenceFactory* allows it to use alternative datasources in a easy way.
+* *PersistenceFactory* allows it, to use alternative (test) datasources in a easy way.
 There is a default which always searches a persistence-unit named "test".
 * TransactionManager handles per thread the stack of different transaction environments
 * TransactionInterceptor is used by the extension to encapsulate calls to ejbs
 * AsynchronousManager is a singleton where asynchronously to be executed routines can be stored and later executed in a deterministic way.